tfulton/paypal-jsv4-postman/README.md

 ![Imported Collection](images/postman-imported.png?raw=true "Imported Collection")

 ### Create an Environment ###
-You will need to create an "environment" within Postman to hold oAuth tokens and other items behind the scenes.
-Select the 'gear' looking icon in the upper right and choose the option "Manage Environments".
+Next, create an 'environment' within Postman to hold oAuth tokens and other items behind the scenes.
+Select the 'gear' icon in the upper right and choose the option "Manage Environments".
 A modal appears where you can "Add" a new environment.
 Enter an appropriate name, and close the modal:

 ![Postman Environment](images/postman-environment.png?raw=true "Postman Environment")

 ### Add Client ID and Secret ###
-We need to add our credentials to the imported Postman collection above in order to authenticate against the PayPal oAuth system.
-Within the new Postman collection, double-click (i.e. open) the item "OAuth Token Request - Sandbox".
-Select the "Authorization" tab where you will be presented with a screen to enter credentials.
-In our case (these should already be selected) we will be using:
+Add our credentials to the imported Postman collection above in order to authenticate against the PayPal oAuth system.
+Within the new Postman collection, open the "OAuth Token Request - Sandbox" operation.
+Select the 'Authorization' tab where you will be presented with a screen to enter credentials.
+These should already be selected, and we will be using:

 * Type: 'Basic Auth'
 * User:  [REST API App 'Client ID']